The Unspunnen Stone

 Despite regular calls for information on the 1808 stone’s whereabouts, it’s location is still unknown, and police never identified the culprits.

 In 2007, not long after Unspunnenfest 2006, the replica stone from 1985 retired from competition.
-After a couple of decades — and countless flights — the stone became chipped and worn, losing about 3kg (6.6lbs) in weight.
+After a couple of decades — and countless flights — the stone became chipped and worn, losing about 3kg (6.6 lb) in weight.
 It’s was displayed on a pedestal inside a bank in Interlaken.
 If anyone dared to move it, alarms would trip to help prevent its theft.7

 A pedestal inside a bank lobby has holds the 1985 Unspunnen stone on top.
 There is a small photo of a man throwing the stone beside it.